Fody/Fody/readme.md

 ## Community backed

-**It is expected that all developers [become a Patron on OpenCollective](https://opencollective.com/fody/order/3059) to use Fody.
+**It is expected that all developers using Fody [become a Patron on OpenCollective](https://opencollective.com/fody/order/3059).
 [Go to licensing FAQ](https://github.com/Fody/Fody/blob/master/readme.md#licensingpatron-faq)**

 ### Platinum Sponsors